To diagnose Eisenmenger syndrome, your health care provider does a physical exam and asks medical history questions.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For Eisenmenger syndrome, some basic questions to ask your doctor include:

 - What are other possible causes for my symptoms?